alphagov/govuk-design-system/src/patterns/payment-card-details/index.md

 ### Help users enter valid card information

 Present all fields on a single page, in the order in which they appear on a credit or debit card.
 This makes it easy for users to transcribe the information from their payment card.

-{% call wcagNote({id: "wcag-spacing-month-year"}) %}

-<p>Make sure to add adequate spacing between the month and year fields.
-Ideally, leave at least 24px of space between the fields, either horizontally (inline) or vertically.
-This is to make sure users can easily interact with the fields.
-This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
-{% endcall %}

 Show logos for the cards you accept as icons so users can see whether their card is supported.